 The North Brisbane College of Advanced Education, a short walk from the Carseldine railway station, was opened in 1977.
 It was positioned to take students from the earlier southern postwar suburbs (Chermside and Aspley) and from Bald Hills and Petrie.
-It later became a campus of the Queensland Institute of Technology.
+It later became a campus of the Queensland Institute of Technology and later Queensland University of Technology (QUT).
+In November 2008, QUT Carseldine relocated its activities to the Kelvin Grove and Garden's Point campuses.
 Pre-dating the college and nearly all the housing was the Holy Spirit Home, originally set among open acres at the corner of Gympie Road and Beams Road.

 Carseldine has a small shopping centre near the railway station.
 Across Cabbage Tree Creek there are Aspley Homemaker City and the Hypermarket, and further down Gympie Road Westfield Chermside.
 Schools are also outside Carseldine: State and Catholic primaries to the east in Taigum, Aspley High, Bald Hills Primary and an Anglican college in Bald Hills.